 Tiffany Hayey, Founder, The Travelling Pint

-From brunch spots to breweries, foodie hot spots are found all over Portland, OR.
+From brunch spots to breweries, foodie hot spots are found all over Portland, Oregon.
 If you’re a huge fan of breakfast like I am, Gravy is a must-visit.
 Breakfast is served all day, and the huge portions will leave you deliriously full.
 The pedestrian-friendly city makes it easy to create your own food crawl.
-If you’re craving specific foods or cuisines, you can walk down a single street to find what you’re looking for in Portland.
-Many restaurants in Portland also offer kids playspaces, and several are pet-friendly too!
+If craving specific foods or cuisines, walk down a single street to find what you’re looking for in Portland.
+Many restaurants in Portland also offer kids play spaces, and several are pet-friendly too!

 Gem, Founder/Chief Blogger, Hawaii Mom Blog

 I recommend Philadelphia.
 While Philly often lives in the shadow of New York, it has a vibrant restaurant scene featuring top chefs like Stephen Starr and Morimoto (the Iron Chef) that sets it apart.
 Don’t forget to weigh in on your favorite cheesesteak (Pat’s vs. Geno’s), and check out the humming Italian Market.
 My favorite place in Philadelphia is Reading Terminal Market, one of the best food markets in the nation.
 Sample Amish pie and other treats baked the old-fashioned way.
 Throw in a Philly soft pretzel (or two!) and you’ve got a recipe for a perfect foodie weekend.

 Jennifer (aka Dr. J), Travel Blogger, Sidewalk Safari